 Biography: Christine Neill graduated from the University of Queensland (Australia) with a B. Economics (Hons) in 1992, and went to work as an economist in the Australian Treasury and later the Department of Foreign Affairs and Trade.
 She returned to her studies in?

-Areas of Expertise: Mathematics education; Mathematics teacher education; Mathematical cognition; Early childhood education; Early mathematical learning; Post-secondary mathematics success.
+Areas of Expertise: Early childhood education; Early childhood mathematics; Mathematics education; Mathematics teacher education; Mathematical cognition; Post-secondary leadership and policy.

-Biography: Dr. Kotsopoulos is the Associate Vice-President: Research.
-She is an Associate Professor in the Faculty of Education, cross appointed to the Department of Mathematics in the Faculty of Science.
-She is a former Graduate Coordinator and Associate Dean.
-Dr.?
+Biography: Dr. Kotsopoulos is a professor in the Faculty of Education, cross appointed to the Department of Mathematics in the Faculty of Science.
+She is a former Associate Vice-President Research (acting), Graduate Coordinator, and Associate Dean.
+Dr. Kotsopoulos?

 (519) 884- 0710 ext.3689

-Areas of Expertise: Economics of education; School testing and quality; access to postsecndary education; Federal and international fiscal policy; Monetary policy and inflation.
+Areas of Expertise: Economics of education; School testing and quality; Access to postsecondary education; Federal and international fiscal policy; Monetary policy and inflation;

 Biography: David Johnson is Professor of Economics at Wilfrid Laurier University.
-Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education.
-His published work includes the studies of Canada's international?
+Professor Johnson's areas of specialty are macroeconomics, international finance and, more recently, the economics of education. ?